Instructor of Music, Director of World Dance

 1994 "Cashews, Peppers and More": Bossa Novas, Sambas and Jazz-- recorded with Matthew Allen, Chris Brubeck and Eric Rosenthal

 Wheaton's steelband, the Lymin' Lyons, grew out of the Trinidad program.
 The steelband is a student run organization on campus: I serve as consultant, #1 fan, and roadie.
-We've been making music now for 3 years and are increasingly asked to perform for events around campus.
+We've been making music together now since 2008 and are increasingly asked to perform for events around campus.
 The Lymin' Lyons have played for the TRYBE Gala, Spring weekend, for various student functions in the Atrium, and for our participating music majors' student recitals.